Gaussian decomposition of magic states for matchgate computations: Multiplicativity of Gaussian extent

 \begin{lem} Let $\ket{\Psi_1}$ and $\ket{\Psi_2}$ be any states in $\mathcal{H}_n$ with optimal dual witnesses $\ket{y_1}$ and $\ket{y_2}$.
 Then $\xi_{G \otimes G}(\ket{\Psi_1}\ket{\Psi_2}) = \xi_G(\ket{\Psi_1}) \xi_G(\ket{\Psi_2})$ with optimal dual witness $\ket{y_1}\ket{y_2}$. \end{lem} \begin{proof} The proof is an immediate extension of the one in \cite{Heimendahl2021}. \end{proof} We therefore observe

-The inequality in Equation \eqref{eq:extent_ineq} will become strict if there exists $\ket{s} \in G_{2n}$ with $\abs{\bra{s}(\ket{y_1}\ket{y_2})}^2 > 1$.
-Since, by Equation~\eqref{eq:norm_y}, $\norm{y_i}$ are exponentially large, it seems plausible that such a state exists.
+The inequality in~\autoref{eq:extent_ineq} will become strict if there exists $\ket{s} \in G_{2n}$ with $\abs{\bra{s}(\ket{y_1}\ket{y_2})}^2 > 1$.
+Since, by~\autoref{eq:norm_y}, $\norm{y_i}$ are exponentially large, it seems plausible that such a state exists.
 However, it is not obvious how to find it.